jckett/Movie-Recommendation/README.md

-# Movie Recommendation
+# Building Personal Movie Recommendation Systems

+Ever wanted to know what movie you should watch next?
 This project creates movie recommendation reports for users based on their current ratings.

+## The Data

+The data was directly provided, but can be found [here](https://github.com/jckett/Movie-Recommendation/tree/master/data).
+The *movies.csv* file consists of a list of movies and movie IDs, and the *ratings.csv* file consists of user IDs, movie IDs, movie ratings, and rating timestamps.

 ## Technologies